[ Printer Friendly Version ] [ Report Abuse ]

 “Yeah, but Narcissa said that you’ve been—“

 Lucius was kind and attentive to Narcissa; Andromeda had never doubted that his affection was genuine.
-His union with Narcissa would be smart match, of course, and both the Blacks and the Malfoys approved.
+His union with Narcissa would be a smart match, of course, and both the Blacks and the Malfoys approved.
 That he and Narcissa actually loved each other was a rare and welcome happenstance, and Andromeda wasn’t about to begrudge them that happiness.
 All the same, she would have preferred if Narcissa wouldn’t go blabbering every detail of the Blacks’ private lives to her boyfriend—especially Andromeda’s recent bout with insomnia.

 “I’m only worried about you, Andie,” Narcissa said.
 “You haven’t slept well all summer holiday.
 I’ve heard you at night.
 I’ve heard you screaming.”